MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionOption.md

 Commands and scripts in the remote session, including startup scripts in the session configuration, can find this dictionary in the **ApplicationArguments** property of the $PSSenderInfo automatic variable.
 You can use this parameter to send data to the remote session.

-A primitive dictionary is like a hash table, but it contains keys that are case-insensitive strings and values that can be serialized and deserialized during Windows PowerShell remoting handshakes.
+A primitive dictionary is like a hash table, but it contains keys that are case-insensitive strings and values that can be serialized and deserialized during PowerShell remoting handshakes.
-If you enter a hash table for the value of this parameter, Windows PowerShell converts it to a primitive dictionary.
+If you enter a hash table for the value of this parameter, PowerShell converts it to a primitive dictionary.

 For more information, see about_Hash_Tables (http://go.microsoft.com/fwlink/?LinkID=135175), about_Session_Configurations (http://go.microsoft.com/fwlink/?LinkID=145152), and about_Automatic_Variables (http://go.microsoft.com/fwlink/?LinkID=113212).